froala/KMSFroalaEditorBundle/README.md

     # Disable Font Awesome inclusion.
     includeFontAwesome: false

-    # Disable all bundle javascripts inclusion (not concerning CodeMirror).
+    # Disable all bundle JavaScript inclusion (not concerning CodeMirror).
-    # Usage: if you are using Grunt or other and you want to include yourself all scripts.
+    # Usage: if you are using Grunt or Webpack or other, and you want to include yourself all scripts.
     includeJS: false

     # Disable all bundle CSS inclusion (not concerning Font Awesome nor CodeMirror).
-    # Usage: if you are using Grunt or other and you want to include yourself all stylesheets.
+    # Usage: if you are using Grunt or Webpack or other, and you want to include yourself all stylesheets.
     includeCSS: false

     # Change the froala base path.
     # Useful eg. when you load it from your own public directory.
     # Defaults to "/bundles/leaptfroalaeditor/froala_editor"
-    basePath: "/my/custom/path".
+    basePath: '/my/custom/path'

     # Custom JS file.
     # Usage: add custom plugins/buttons...
-    customJS: "/custom/js/path"
+    customJS: '/custom/js/path'
 ```

 ### Step 6: Add Froala to your form